 - On-site facilities and activities include TV & DVD, recovery garden and creative recovery

-- Off-site activities include bowling, cinema, walks, trips to museums
+- Ability-appropriate off-site activities include bowling, cinema, walks, trips to museums

 - Registration with local doctors, dentist, opticians